hamza-makadi/Maze-Generator/README.md

 3. **Generating and Displaying Mazes**
    - Upon running the application, a random maze will be generated and displayed on the Pygame window.
-   - Use the arrow keys to navigate through the maze.

 4. **Changing Seed**
    - Press the 'GENERATE' key to change the seed for generating a different maze.
-   - Enter the new seed value when prompted.
+   - Enter the new seed value.

 5. **Saving and Loading Mazes**
-   - Press the 'SAVE' keys to save the current maze as a `.maze` file.
+   - Press the 'SAVE' button to save the current maze as a `.maze` file.
-   - Press the 'LOAD' keys to load a saved `.maze` file.
+   - Press the 'LOAD' button to load a saved `.maze` file.
-   - Specify the file path of the `.maze` file when prompted.
+   - Specify the file path of the `.maze` file.

 ## File Format (.maze)
 - The `.maze` file contains JSON data with the following structure: